domewastaken/chatty/README.md

 # chat-system v0.01
-this is my first chat system.
+this is a open-source chat system.
 <br>If you want to contribute, make a pull request.

 Please follow and support the code